GoogleCloudPlatform/cloud-bigtable-examples/java/dataflow-coinbase/frontend/README.md

 This is a frontend visualization of the Dataflow/Bigtable/Coinbase example.

-This is based on the simpler [Managed VMS example](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/tree/master/java/managed-vm-gae).
+This is based on the simpler [App Engine Flexible example](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/tree/master/java/managed-vm-gae).

 # Prerequisites